 This portable skill set is in demand by landscapers and builders alike.
 The trade requires few tools to get started.
 Other benefits of dry-laid stonework include personal creativity, fitness, and a deep connection to an ancient human experience.

 There will be a tent on site to protect students from sun and rain.
 All tools and materials will be provided.
 Participants should dress for the weather and wear sturdy shoes.
 Sunscreen, sun hat and a water bottle are recommended.
 You are also welcome to bring safety glasses, work gloves and any personal tools.

 D.J.
-Kitzel is a stonemason, certified English teacher, and licensed wilderness guide with 26 years of experience in the building trades, 22 years in masonry trades.
-He has worked on historic structures and new builds across Rochester and the Finger Lakes region while pursuing a life-long interest in traditional trades.
+Kitzel is a stonemason, certified English teacher, and licensed wilderness guide with 33 years of experience in the building trades, including masonry.
+He has worked on historic structures and new builds across Rochester and the Finger Lakes region while pursuing a life-long interest in these traditional trades.